 Looks like there could be light at the end of the tunnel for your rental life.
-Homeownership might be closer than you think — with a new way to amp up your savings with the recently announced tax-free home savings account.
+Homeownership might be closer than you think — with a new way to amp up your savings with the recently announced tax-free first home savings account.

 All of this means that the dream home on your vision board could actually happen sooner than you thought it would!

+The currently proposed plan is that starting in 2023, the new FHSA will allow Canadians who are at least 18 to contribute up to $40,000 into the account for their first home.
+If eligible, you can contribute up to $8,000 each year to the account but (and there's always a but, right?) you have to use these funds within 15 years of first opening an FHSA or before you turn 71 (whichever is earlier), otherwise the account would have to be closed.
 This new account is a great savings vehicle for your homebuying goals because you never pay a tax bill on these savings.* It's the best part of both a Registered Retirement Savings Plan (RRSP), which gives you tax-deduction perks, and a Tax-Free Savings Account (TFSA), which lets your investments grow without a tax bill.
-This means that 100% of the money you put in and earn in this account goes towards the down payment of your first home.
+This means that the money you put in and earn in this account goes towards the down payment of your first home.

 So, who can use the new account?
 There are three important components to qualify for this investment vehicle.